Our Sustainability Skills symbols are a visual tool designed

 toggle

-Long-haired Tibetan goatskin.
-Chrome-tanned and thus not recommended for people with chrome allergies.
+Long-haired chrome-tanned Tibetan goatskin.
+Features a soft, long-haired surface.
+Not recommended for people with chrome allergies.

 black